Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/setup_py work.md

         'Topic :: Security',
     ],
 ```
--classifiers: Metadata about our package.
+*classifiers:* Metadata about our package.
 Helps people and tool search for it.
--

 ```python
           python_requires='>=3.6',